Atlas975/Notes/OperatingSystems/Paging.md

 > ![[Pasted image 20221212220730.png|450]]

-- This is where a hierarchy of page translations comes in
+- This is where a hierarchy of page translations comes in, Multi-level paging allows page tables to be present in secondary memory as only the first table needs to be present in RAM.
+- This minimises the amount of memory that needs to be kept in RAM to access all of a processes data

 > ![[Pasted image 20221212214835.png|450]]
 > upper bits act as an index to page directory, much more efficient in memory storage